YT Explorer

-In the YT Explorer tree, you can select one or more artifacts.
-Selecting multiple artifacts is useful to populate the YT Editor or YT Favorites views quickly, or to delete multiple links at the same time.
+In the ANALYZE Explorer tree, you can select one or more artifacts.
+Selecting multiple artifacts is useful to populate the ANALYZE Editor or ANALYZE Favorites views quickly, or to delete multiple links at the same time.

-If an element in the YT Explorer tree has a lot of children, the latter are grouped into chunks with separate nodes that can be opened and closed individually.
+If an element in the ANALYZE Explorer tree has a lot of children, the latter are grouped into chunks with separate nodes that can be opened and closed individually.
 By default, „a lot of children” means „thousand or more”.
-You can configure that number in the preferences under Layout and Views, i.e., select Window → Preferences in the main menu, then open YAKINDU Traceability → Layout and Views.
+You can configure that number in the preferences under Layout and Views, i.e., select Window → Preferences in the main menu, then open itemis ANALYZE → Layout and Views.

 Please note: For performances reasons, the Select All action ([Ctrl]+A) will not select the entire tree if the number of expanded elements is too high.
 The exact behavior of this action is undetermined in this case.
 The only guarantee is that this action will select all items currently visible (on screen), plus a few more.
 The same goes for multi-selection via [Shift]+click or [Ctrl]+click, which might not select the entire range of elements if there are too many elements.